How Chunking Can Speed Up Your Language Learning

 In fact, the languages where I did try to learn like this are the ones I failed at.

 The best thing you can do in the beginning is to scan phrasebooks for chunks of useful language and go out and use them repeatedly.

-Forget about the grammar or syntax questions for now and just use language chunks.
+Forget about the grammar or syntax questions for now and just focus on using language chunks.

-Unpack it when you’re ready to unpack it.
+Unpack it all when you’re ready to unpack it.

 Implementing The Lexical Approach by Michael Lewis

-Although it’s primarily focused on English teaching methodology, it is without doubt one of the most eye-opening, unique and very practical language learning books I’ve ever read and it explains the concept of chunking in great detail.
+It’s primarily focused on English teaching methodology but it is without doubt one of the most eye-opening, unique and practical language learning books I’ve ever read.

 Most importantly, it explains the concept of chunking in detail.

 Beyond that, make sure to focus on learning material that emphasizes usage over grammar study.
 Here are some I use.

 What do you think?
 What are your thoughts on grammar study for speaking?